 Note: It is your sole responsibility to consult and comply with all local regulations and property restrictions regarding the use of cameras.

 Sentry Mode is designed to add another layer of protection to your car, but it will not prevent against all possible threats.

 Note: Dog Mode and Sentry Mode cannot be active at the same time.

 Note: Sentry Mode will not record if your Dashcam is not properly installed and equipped with a USB drive.
 To install your Dashcam, follow these steps.

 For more information on Sentry Mode, refer to your Owner's Manual.

 All Tesla cars have the option to automatically unlock as you approach the car with the key.

 On Model S or Model X, enabling Passive Entry will automatically unlock your car doors as you approach the car while carrying a key fob.
-On Model 3, an authenticated Phone Key will use its Bluetooth signal to unlock your car doors as you approach the car.
+On Model 3 and Y, an authenticated Phone Key will use its Bluetooth signal to unlock your car doors as you approach the car.

 For manual entry, disable Passive Entry and require a key for entry.

 While the standard security system comes fitted on every Tesla, the Enhanced Antitheft System provides an additional layer of protection against certain break-in scenarios for your Model S or Model X.